ChenYunerer/ServerHostChange/README.md

 # ServerHostChange
-An easy way to change application base url
+An easy way to change android application base url for debugging

 ## How to use
 ### Gradle